dorongold/gradle-task-tree/README.md

     depth = 3 // limit tree depth to 3.
 Equivalent to the --depth CLI task option. withInputs = true // prints task inputs in red just below the task in the tree.
 Equivalent to the --with-inputs CLI task option. withOutputs = true // prints task outputs in green just below the task in the tree.
-Equivalent to the --with-outputs CLI task option. repeat = true // allows printing a sub-tree in the task-tree more than once.
-Equivalent to the --repeat CLI task option impliesSubProjects = true // disables printing task-tree for child projects in a multi-project }
+Equivalent to the --with-outputs CLI task option. withDescription = true // prints task description in orange just below the task in the tree.
+Equivalent to the --with-description CLI task option. repeat = true // allows printing a sub-tree in the task-tree more than once.
+Equivalent to the --repeat CLI task option. impliesSubProjects = true // disables printing task-tree for child projects in a multi-project }
 ```